A membrane keyboard that is less complicated than the Kinesis and considerably cheaper.

 Since the number pad is a separate part from the main keyboard, its position can adjusted and it can be moved out of the way when it isn't being used.
 This allows for a more ergonomic mouse use, since it can be placed closer to the keyboard, just like in a tenkeyless design.

-Pro Slider witch for using special functions or media controls
+Pro Slider switch for special functions

-Rather than the usual Fn key that needs to be pressed in combination with other keys to activate said key's secondary functions, the Sculpt has slider switch that does this.
+Rather than the usual Fn key that needs to be pressed in combination with other keys to activate said key's secondary functions, the Sculpt has a slider switch that does this.
 This makes it easier to default to those functions.

 Con Functions keys are not easy to use